 The Symbol of the women's presence in the community

 Goharshad Mosque next to the holy shrine of Imam Reza (AS) is one of the mosques that is less unique in terms of importance and architecture.
-This building was built by the order of Goharshad, Shahrokh's wife, from the Timurid kings.
+This building was built by the order of Goharshad, Shahrokh's wife, by the Timurid kings.
 This mosque is one of the most important mosques in Iran, especially in the city of Mashhad.
-At the same time, from the architectural point of view, the dome and also the porch of this mosque are a beautiful artwork of Iranian and Islamic architecture.
+At the same time, from the architectural point of view, the dome and also the porch of this mosque are beautiful artwork of Iranian and Islamic architecture.

 5-Sheikh Lotfollah Mosque